 I picked up a nice sample of feldspar here.

 This is a cleavage fragment from a single large crystal.
-You can
+One can

-sample to the light and see that the entire surface reflects the
+hold the sample to the light and see that the entire surface

-light at the same angle.
-The fine striations suggest that this is
+reflects the light at the same angle.
+The fine striations suggest

-perthite, composed of thin alternating layers of albite and
+that this is perthite, composed of thin alternating layers of

-microcline, which separate from each other as the feldspar slowly
+albite and microcline, which separate from each other as the

 Pegmatite dikes are also found in the San Miguel Gneiss This